matty147/OSAB/Readme.md

 *Made with ❤️ by students passionate about game development*

-(We used AI to improve the read.me file because i can't right properly </3)
+(We used AI to improve the read.me file because i can't write properly </3)